-A: If a party needs to seek interim relief from the court during the course of an appeal or proceeding, he or she must make a motion, which may be brought on by a notice of motion or order to show cause.
-How to make a motion in this court is explained in chapter 8 of the court's Guide to Civil Practice, and in § 1250.4 of the Practice Rules of the Appellate Division and § 670.4 of this court's rule (22 NYCRR 1250.4; 670.4).
+A: If a party needs to seek incidental relief from the Court during the course of an appeal or proceeding, he or she must make a motion, which may be brought on by a notice of motion or order to show cause.
+Motion practice in this Court is governed by Section 1250.4 of the Practice Rules of the Appellate Division and Section 850.4 of this Court's rules (22 NYCRR 1250.4, 850.4).
+All purpose motion forms, with instructions, are available on this Court's website at www.nycourts.gov/ad3.